nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

-I then defined `UnmarshalJSON` for my wrapper struct like so:
+I then defined `UnmarshalJSON` for my `Action` wrapper struct like so:

 ```go
 func (a *Action) UnmarshalJSON(data []byte) error {